 6.4D.1 Frequency error for UL MIMO

-For UE(s) supporting UL MIMO, the UE modulated carrier frequency at each transmit antenna connector shall be accurate to within ± 0.1 PPM observed over a period of one sub-frame (1 ms) compared to the carrier frequency received from the NR Node B.
+For UE(s) supporting UL MIMO, the basic measurement interval of modulated carrier frequency is 1 UL slot.
+The mean value of basic measurements of UE modulated carrier frequency at each transmit antenna connector shall be accurate to within ± 0.1 PPM observed over a period of 1 ms of cumulated measurement intervals compared to the carrier frequency received from the NR Node B.

 < end of changes >